peadargrant/automation/lab01_client_setup/setup_lab.md

 We'll now *clone* the repository you've created in the previous task to the local client computer.
 Later on, you'll also clone your repository to other virtual machines that you create.
+You can also clone the repository to your own device(s) at home.

 This will give you a local isolated copy of all files in your repository that you can work on during the labs.
-When you're finished, you'll commit the changes (capturing them) and push them (sending them to GitLab).
+When you're finished, you'll commit the changes (capturing them as a snapshot) and push them (sending them to GitLab).

 1. Open PowerShell.
 2. Navigate to your home directory (if required), should be `C:\Users\D92929292` or similar.
    - **Note:** make sure you're *not* in the `automation` folder itself.
+   - Use `pwd` to check your location if not sure!
    - Accidentally nesting a git repository inside another *will* cause *serious* confusion to you!
 3. Type `git clone ` but don't press enter.
 4. In your browser go to your project page on GitLab and hit the blue `Code` button.